 Honorary members cannot vote or hold an office.

 Individual Membership dues shall be $20.00 per year and become due in July of each year; however, should the member be over age 55, the annual membership dues will be reduced to $10.00 annually.

 New memberships will be accepted throughout the year, but will not be pro-rated, and must be renewed each year, the month before the annual election.
 Business Memberships shall be $30.00 per year.
 Only paid members shall be able to vote.
 Members who have paid and attended at least 50% of the monthly meetings for a year prior to running may run for the Board of Directors.

 Any person paid and qualified by these terms will be considered the “current membership.”

 V. BOARD OF DIRECTORS

-The Board of Directors of the Association shall be comprised of no less than three (3) offices; those being a President, Secretary, and Treasurer.
+The Board of Directors, which herein after shall be called BOD, of IMNA shall be comprised of no less than four (4) offices; those being a President, either Vice President office, Secretary, and Treasurer.